marksmccann/modality/README.md

       <h2>Modality</h2>
       <p>
-         Simple, lightweight and versatile &ndash; Modality was designed to be the only modal window you would ever need.
+         Simple, lightweight and versatile &ndash; Modality was designed to be the only modal window plugin you would ever need.
       </p>
       <a href="#yourModalId">Close Modal</a>
     </div>